| | |

 Homemade Lemon Curd

 This lemon curd recipe is rich, smooth and tangy.
-A lemony addition to scones, crumpets, pancakes, desserts, yogurt and more!
+You’ll love this lemony addition to scones, crumpets, pancakes, desserts, yogurt and more!

-Sometimes I buy big bags of lemons thinking I’ll drink lemon water out the wazoo.
+Occasionally, I purchase large bags of lemons, believing I’ll drink lemon water like crazy.
 It’s supposed to be healthy, so they say.
-But after the first 3 or 4, I come to realize I have way too many lemons to get through the entire lot, so I start thinking about ways to use them up.
+But after the first 3 or 4 are gone, I come to realize I have far too many lemons to get through the entire lot, so I start thinking about ways to use them up.

-That’s where the not-so-healthy part kicks in and I am forced to whip up a batch of homemade lemon curd.
+That’s when the not-so-healthy part kicks in and I am forced to whip up a batch of homemade lemon curd.
 I can’t help myself.
 It’s just so darn tasty!

 You can also fold it into a bit of whipped cream to use as a filling for cream puffs.
 So very delicious!